grab/engineering-blog/_posts/2024-05-23-evaluate-business-impact-of-marketing-campaigns.md

 To calculate the probability, we then use a formula derived from the central limit theorem (CLT).
 The mathematical derivation of the formula is beyond the scope of this post.
 Programmatically, we use the popular jStat library for the calculation.

-We show the calculation result of statistical significance as a special notice to the campaign owners, as shown in Fig 5.
+The calculation result of statistical significance as a special notice to the campaign owners is shown in Fig 5.

 <div class="post-image-section"><figure>
   <img src="img/evaluate-business-impact-of-marketing-campaigns/business-impact-analysis.png" alt="" style="width:80%"><figcaption align="middle">Fig 5.
 Display of business impact analysis with statistical significance</figcaption>